-Using NRQL, you can customize your New Relic experience by crafting diverse dashboards in New Relic One that show your data from multiple angles.
-These dashboards can be shared with technical and non-technical stakeholders alike.
+Using NRQL, you can customize your New Relic experience by crafting diverse dashboards that show your data from multiple angles.
+You can share these dashboards with technical and non-technical stakeholders alike.

 Learn more and start building

-Connect with other developers in the New Relic Explorers Hub.
+Connect with other developers in the our Explorers Hub.

 For examples of integrations and other technologies, check us out on GitHub.